Open Bandit Dataset and Pipeline: Towards Realistic and Reproducible Off-Policy Evaluation: Benchmark Experiments

-The results of the benchmark experiments on the ``ALL" campaign are given in Table~\ref{tab:relative-ee_all}.
-(We report experimental results on the other campaigns in Appendix~\ref{app:experimental_settings}.)
-We describe \textbf{Random} $\rightarrow$ \textbf{Bernoulli TS} to represent the OPE situation where we use Bernoulli TS as $\pi_e$ and Random as $\pi_b$.
-Similarly, we use \textbf{Bernoulli TS} $\rightarrow$ \textbf{Random} to represent the situation where we use Random as $\pi_e$ and Bernoulli TS as $\pi_b$.
+The results of the benchmark experiments with $n=300,000$ are given in Table~\ref{tab:se_ts}.
+We describe \textbf{Bernoulli TS} $\rightarrow$ \textbf{Random} to represent the OPE situation where we use Bernoulli TS as $\pi_b$ and Random as $\pi_e$.
+Please see Appendix~\ref{app:experimental_settings} for additional results.